-Aside from holes in walls, it’s a decent pub – it has roaring fires in the winter and a beer garden in the summer, with hearty Cornish pub food served year round.
-If you’ve checked off all of the best things to do in Bodmin and are looking for somewhere to recharge, here’s your spot!
+Aside from holes in walls, it’s a decent pub – it takes advantage of roaring fires in the winter and a beer garden in the summer, with hearty Cornish pub food served year-round.

 His involvement in the book is certainly unforgettable, but the actual village of Altarnun is a peaceful, charming country village on the edge of Bodmin Moor.

-It’s an 18 minute drive across the moor to reach it, but it’s a nice contrast to Bodmin town.
+It’s an 18-minute drive across the moor to reach it, but it’s a nice contrast to Bodmin town.

 Where to stay in Bodmin

 Bodmin town’s attractions can be enjoyed in a day, but if you want to spend some time hiking, you might like to stay in Bodmin.